onmyway133/awesome-git-commands/README.md

 Rename remote branch

 ```
-git branch -m old new               # Rename branch locally
+git branch -m OLD_BRANCH NEW_BRANCH        # Rename branch locally
-Git push origin :old                 # Delete the old branch
+git push origin :OLD_BRANCH                # Delete the old branch
-git push --set-upstream origin new   # Push the new branch, set local branch to track the new remote
+git push --set-upstream REMOTE NEW_BRANCH  # Push the new branch, set local branch to track the new remote
 ```

 Delete a branch locally and remote